 People often have underlying or hidden assumptions that they don’t say out loud.
 These assumptions usually take the form of a hidden co-premise that connects their reason to the claim that they want you to believe.
 These implicit (unstated) co-premises seem very obvious to the person making the argument, but aren’t so obvious to people who don’t already agree with them.
 So, identifying these hidden co-premises can help us see what an argument is really all about!

 Watch this video to learn more about how you can identify hidden co-premises and use them to have more precise and constructive conversations.

-Now that you have been introduced to hidden co-premises, see if you can find some in the following exercise.
+See if you can find some hidden co-premises in the following exercise.